Skip to main content

 All students have access to the UDO online platform, the Derby College Group Learning Resources Centre, the University of Derby library, and the College’s Moodle pages.

 The programme will run with a minimum of six students.
-In 2021-22 we enrolled 12 students on this programme.

-The core higher education academic year will be for a duration of 33 (thirty three) weeks for the purposes of maintenance loans.
+The core higher education academic year will be for a duration of 33 weeks for the purposes of maintenance loans.
 You will receive a proportion of this time as direct delivery, with any additional time – as deemed appropriate by the programme team and the awarding body – for activities such as induction, tutorials, research, directed study, reading weeks etc. The direct delivery time for this course will be 28 weeks.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.